JohannesOvergaard/Bachelor/PrototypeTest/interview_Lorenco.md

 ### Overall
 - What is your overall impression?

-He thinks that we need something like this , not all content is coverred (We know)
+He thinks that we need something like this , not all content is covered (We know)

 He would use when he come to denmark and even know becuause he still not understand some aspects of taxes